 We are exposed to market risk related to changes in interest rates.
-At March 31, 2023, and December 31, 2022, our cash was held in checking and savings accounts at major U.S. banks.
+At June 30, 2023 and 2022, our cash was held in checking and savings accounts at major U.S. banks.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
-However, because of the short-term nature of our holdings, an immediate 10% change in the interest rate would not materially affect the fair market value of our investments or our financial position or results of operations.
+However, because of the short-term nature of the instruments in our portfolio, an immediate 10% change in the interest rate would not materially affect the fair market value of our investments or our financial position or results of operations.

-At March 31, 2023, and December 31, 2022, we had no debt outstanding.
-We currently, therefore, are not subject to interest rate risk related to outstanding debt.
+At June 30, 2023, and December 31, 2022, we had no debt outstanding other than liabilities under our operating lease.
+As these liabilities are fixed, we do not believe we are subject to interest rate risk related to outstanding debt.